LivePerson, Inc. LPSN

 - Increase Board diversity (gender and underrepresented communities)

-- Improve accountability, governance practices, and focus on core business
+- Improve accountability, governance practices, and refocus on core chatbot business

 KPIs cited